imedslab/KNEEL/README.md

 (c) Aleksei Tiulpin, University of Oulu, 2019-2024

 ## What this repo is about
-This repo contains an inference package for the models trained in or paper KNEEL: https://github.com/Oulu-IMEDS/KNEEL.
+This repo contains an inference package for the models trained in or paper [KNEEL](https://arxiv.org/abs/1907.12237).
 In that paper, we have developed a neural network architecture, which allows to accurately detect knee anatomical landmarks, and have validated the model on several datasets.

 <center>
 <img src="pics/network_arch.png" width="800"/>